By Carla Olivo, USMC Spouse

 And who hasn’t had this happen?
 The fight over bedrooms.
 During one house hunting trip, we told my son that he could pick his room first this time because my daughter picked first during our last PCS.
 Of course, it took hours and quite a few tears trying to explain to him why the Master Bedroom was off the list of choices.

-Have your Military Babes amused you?
+Have your Military Brats amused you?
 If so, please comment below.
 I promise we will leave out the names to protect the innocent!

 PCSgrades.com is a community of military and veteran families helping each other with our biggest relocation needs through trusted reviews.
 Help us help each other and submit your reviews today.
 Together, we can truly make a difference!

-PCSgrades Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media/Community Relations Officer for the Delaware Department of Transportation.
-She has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, and Documentary Reporting.
+Carla Olivo, PCSgrades Strategic Communications Director has garnered numerous TV industry awards including the Associated Press award for Spot News Reporting, and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel, their two military babes.
+Colonel, and their two military brats.